TEN-framework/ten-turn-detection/README.md

 ## Introduction

 **TEN Turn Detection** is an advanced intelligent turn detection model designed specifically for natural and dynamic communication between humans and AI agents.
 This technology addresses one of the most challenging aspects of human-AI conversation: detecting natural turn-taking cues and enabling contextually-aware interruptions.
-TEN incorporates deep semantic understanding of conversation context and linguistic patterns to create more natural dialogue with AI.
+TEN Turn Detection incorporates deep semantic understanding of conversation context and linguistic patterns to create more natural dialogue with AI.
 <div align="center">
   <img src="images/turn_detection.svg" alt="TEN Turn Detection SVG Diagram" width="800"/>
 </div>